-Keywords are the search terms used by people to find what they want in a search engine, social network, or applicant tracking system.
+KEYWORDS: The terms used by searchers to find relevant content in a search engine, social network, applicant tracking system, or other database

-If a recruiter is searching for someone with experience in Microsoft Word, your name won't appear in search results unless your social profile or resume contain those exact words.
+If a recruiter is searching for someone with experience in Microsoft Word, your name won't appear in search results unless your social profile or resume contain the exact term Microsoft Word.
+Microsoft Office, the product which includes Microsoft Word, is not a match.

 Even if you have that experience or skill, you are invisible unless your social profile, application, or resume includes the term being searched.

 Look through the list below and choose what is appropriate for you.
 Develop your keywords based on the following categories of information:

 Most people don't think of their names as important keywords, but in these days of search engines and social media...

 You need to consistently use the same version of your name for your LinkedIn Profile, resumes, business/networking cards, professional email, meeting name tags and badges, and other visibility so recruiters doing research on you can "connect the dots" between you and your professional visibility.

 Use the best location for you, but DO have a specific location because using a country is too generic.
 Not having a location will handicap you in most searches.
 If appropriate for your location, use both city and state plus regional names -- like Oakland, CA, and East Bay Area, or Manhattan and New York City -- so your profile is in the search results for either.

 If you speak more than one language, make it clear the languages that you can speak.
 Also indicate your level of proficiency -- from "native" through "basic" or "elementary" and whether you can read, write, and/or speak the languages.

 Include your college degree and the school.
-Also include your major if relevant to your target job.
+Also include your major if your degree is recent and your major is relevant to your target job.

 If your GPA is above average, and you are looking for your first job after college, include your GPA.